-The 2022 ESRP Restoration and Protection grant program is now open.
-For more information including the current schedule, visit the ESRP Restoration and Protection Grant Program page.
+The 2022 ESRP Restoration and Protection grant program is now closed.
+For more information, visit the ESRP Restoration and Protection Grant Program page.

 Regional Pre-Design grants are key investments that inform our ESRP Learning Program.
 These projects direct future investments by investigating potential restoration outcomes at a regional and ecosystem scale to directly inform construction siting and design.
 The projects help us understand how we can improve the effectiveness of habitat restoration in Puget Sound.

-The 2022 ESRP Regional Pre-Design grant competition is now open.
+The 2022 ESRP Regional Pre-Design grant competition is now closed.
 For more information, visit the ESRP Regional Pre-Design Projects page.

 For more information about currently and previously funded projects, visit the Salish Sea Wiki page.